sebarys/k8s-notes/notes/advanced/25centralized-logging.md

 - Kibana for visualisation
 - LogTrail - easy to use UI (plugin for Kibana)

+On each node we have Fluentd (DaemonSet) -> Logs are stored in StatefulSet of ElasticSearch -> we can visualise it in Kibana

  To create cluster on AWS using kops execute following commands:
  - `export AWS_PROFILE=my-private` </br>
  - `kops create cluster --name=kubernetes.sebarys.tk --state=s3://kops-state-94sr11 --zones=eu-central-1a --node-count=2 --node-size=t2.micro --master-size=t2.micro --dns-zone=kubernetes.sebarys.tk --yes`